cpetersen/cpetersen.github.io/_posts/2024-08-13-blockchain-patent.markdown

 I think it's a good use of the blockchain technology and I'm excite the patent final issued.

 That patent is titled _Decentralized Data Verification_ and you can find it on the [USPTO's website](https://ppubs.uspto.gov/pubwebapp/static/pages/ppubsbasic.html) as patent 12,063,309.
 I've also got the full text [here](/assets/12063309.pdf).

-I'll update this page when [Google Patents](https://patents.google.com) indexes it.
+You can find the application on [Google Patents](https://patents.google.com/patent/US20210075623A1/en) (Google hasn't reindexed since it issued).